 For those who are looking for a solution to a different problem, drop by our troubleshooting page for we have already addressed some of the most common issues with this phone.
 Browse through the page to find issues that are similar with yours and use the solutions we suggested.
 If they don’t work for you or if you still need our help, contact us anytime through our iPhone issues questionnaire.

 First solution: Erase and restore your iPhone in iTunes (standard restore).

-If you’ve synced your iPhone XS with iTunes before it was disabled, then you can restore it with iTunes to remove your passcode.
+If you’ve synced your iPhone XS with iTunes before it was disabled or before connect to iTunes error occurred, then you can restore it with iTunes to remove your passcode.
 This will erase everything on your device including its passcode.
 Here’s how it’s done:

 - Connect your iPhone XS Max to the computer that you synced with it before.

 - Open iTunes on that computer then wait for it to sync your iPhone and create a backup.